Complete Our On-Line Application Form

 How to Join

-New members will be assigned to one of the 10 BAFUNCS regions (see ) and will receive the latest Membership List, the Constitution, the most recent issue of the BAFUNCS Newsletter, the Guide to the BAFUNCS Benevolent Fund, and copies of the Information Notes produced by the Association (see ).
+New members will be assigned to one of the 10 BAFUNCS regions (see "Regions" on top level menu) and will be given access to our website where they can find the latest membership news and information about upcoming regional/national activities and other events and also participate in discussion fora.
+They can also see/download the latest Membership List, the Constitution, the most recent issue of the BAFUNCS Newsletter, the Guide to the BAFUNCS Benevolent Fund, and the Information Notes produced by the Association (see "Publications" on top-level menu).
 New members are also provided with a list of regional officers, which includes the name of their Regional Representative.
-All this information can also be obtained from the members’ area of the BAFUNCS website.
+All this information can also be obtained from the members' area of the BAFUNCS website.

+The annual standard subscription is £20 for an individual member and £30 for a couple.
 The Association is financed entirely by subscriptions.
-The annual standard subscription is £14 for an individual member and £21 for a couple.
 These are the minimum subscription rates.
 New members are encouraged to be as generous as possible, bearing in mind that if they can pay more it helps to keep the basic subscription as low as possible.
 This in turn helps the Association’s less well-placed members.